Many things in real estate can lead a broker straight to court and a costly lawsuit. Commingling of funds is one of those things.

 Commingling can occur simply by honest mistakes.
 There is not always fraudulent intent.
 A security deposit for a rental property may accidentally be transferred into an account with rental income, or a staff member may withdraw from the wrong account by accident.

 Also, keep in mind that commingling doesn’t always involve a client’s money being deposited into a brokerage account.
 There have been cases where brokerage funds have been incorrectly transferred to a trust account containing client funds due to human error.
-It is still commingling, whichever way the client and brokerage funds are mixed.
+It is still illegal commingling, whichever way the client and brokerage funds are mixed.

 As a real estate broker, if you discover commingled funds, you need to take steps to rectify the issue.